18F/ada-sandbox/pages/service-animals.md

   </div>
 </div>

-The ADA explains what businesses and state and local governments must do to make sure that they do not discriminate against a person with a disability who uses a service animal.
+The ADA explains what businesses and state/local governments must do to make sure that they do not discriminate against a member of the public with a disability who uses a service animal.

-Generally, businesses and non-profits that are open to the public as well as state and local governments must allow service animals to go most places where the public can go.
+Generally, businesses and non-profits that are open to the public as well as state/local governments must allow service animals to go most places where the public can go.
 This is true even if they have a "no pets" policy.

-## Defining Service Animals
+## About Service Animals

 ### Service animals are: